Aquanty/rtd-hgs/docs/source/index.rst

      Appendix :ref:
    | .

-For each element in the set of currently chosen zones, a value for the tortuosity will be interpolated from the raster file data.
+| For each element in the set of currently chosen zones, a value for the
+  tortuosity will be interpolated from the raster file data.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Read elemental tortuosity from file
+| **Read elemental tortuosity from file**
 | ``Scope .grok``